linode/docs/docs/products/tools/marketplace/guides/focalboard/index.md

     ![The Focalboard Create a Board page](focalboard-create-board.png)

-Now that you’ve accessed your dashboard, check out [the official Focalboard documentation](https://www.focalboard.com/guide/user/) to learn how to further utilize your Focalboard instance.
+Now that you’ve accessed your dashboard, check out [the official Focalboard documentation](https://www.focalboard.com/guide/user/) to learn how to further use your Focalboard instance.

 {{% content "marketplace-update-note-shortguide" %}}